dj0abr/OpenDVM/README.md

 There are two types of MMDVM HATs:

-Simplex: usually identifiable by a single antenna<br>
+Simplex: most MMDVM boards are "simplex" boards with one or two antennas<br>
-Duplex: identifiable by two antennas or repeater boards
+Duplex: special MMDVM boards e.g., "repeater builder" boards

 The “Duplex” setting must match the hardware in use; otherwise, operation may only work in one direction.
+Usually "0" will be used for homebrew stations.

 ## 🧰 Installation & Dependencies

-Installation is fully automated through **five shell scripts**, which install all dependencies, programs, and configuration files.
+Installation is fully automated through **two shell scripts**, which install all dependencies, programs, and configuration files.

 First, download this repository from GitHub: